 The reoccurring topics one will find here are as follows:

 The world is always changing and, thus, must always be interpreted anew.
-One sees patterns emerge in history that are hard to ignore.
+One sees patterns emerge in history which one must not ignore.
 We make it our duty to determine scales of gradation.
 How does one thing relate to another?

 We are anti-ideological, if one takes ideology to mean any intellectual configuration which subordinates all other modes of being and communication to a set of dogmas.
 Ideologies often promise some kind of reward, whether to the worker, the race or the individual, but often at a high spiritual price.
 We encourage, rather, the highest level of pragmatic agency in a world of ever changing, dynamic forces.
 We seek to pair the vision of Heraclitus with the joy of Epicurus.